Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 13: Climate action

 – Traffic emissions are the biggest challenge to reducing emissions locally.
+In addition to existing emission reduction measures, new ones are needed.

 – Greater effectiveness is being sought for climate change adaptation goals.